apecloud/kubeblocks/docs/user_docs/cli/kbcli_app_install.md

 ## kbcli app install

-Install the appliaction with the specified name
+Install the application with the specified name

 ```
 kbcli app install [flags]